How To Protect Yourself From SMS Phishing

 You can take extra precautions by keeping your financial information outside of your mobile device.
 Don’t store your credit card data on your phone to ensure your information remains secure.

-It is always a good idea to install a text blocking app on your phone to protect yourself against SMS phishing attacks.
+It is always a good idea to install a text blocking app on your phone to protect yourself against phishing attacks.
 These apps offer a strong firewall and provide warnings to users if they receive an SMS containing phishing attacks.

 The most common kinds of PayPal smishing messages claim that your account is under review.
 These messages will also mention that you must fill out a security form to keep your account operational and avoid risking getting blocked or suspended.